-“The Boss” gives us a communications lesson in how to reinforce an enduring brand.
+“The Boss” gives us timeless lessons on reinforcing an enduring brand.

-The E Street Band has been Bruce Springsteen’s primary backing band since 1972.
-From the beginning, dating back to their days in Asbury Park, NJ, they cared deeply about their fans and didn’t hesitate to show it.
-They knew how to keep the emotional tie going to maintain their loyalty.
+Bruce Springsteen and The E Street Band are synonymous with timeless American rock, but one could make the argument that their genius also lies in their ability to illicit undying loyalty from legions of fans.
+From the beginning, dating back to their days in Asbury Park, “The Boss” and his backing band cared deeply about their fans and didn’t hesitate to show it.
+They knew how to keep the emotional tie going to maintain an intense loyalty.

 With his authenticity and commitment to open, honest communication with fans, “The Boss” offers a marketing master class in how to reinforce an enduring brand.
 Here are three lessons that are worthy and relevant to all of us in this uncertain, still-a-bit-scary, and unprecedented marketplace.

 As with any brand, product or service, there are inevitable tests along the way that can impact your position in the marketplace.
 They are sometimes dramatic and unexpected.
 For Springsteen, these tests were manifested in the deaths of his beloved bandmates, Danny Federici in 2008 and Clarence Clemons in 2011.

 With the loss weighing heavily after Clemons’s passing, Springsteen knew that he had to do several things at once – help the band heal, convey his commitment to his fans, and ensure the future of the band.
 It had to be real, coming from inside him and consistent with his core values.